KilianKlaiber/snapchat_islands/README.md

 https://www.youtube.com/shorts/M657SIxKJj8

 The main idea of my solution is to mark any Island that you have visited with a sign.
 If you visit it again, the sign will tell you that you have been here before.
 Therefore, you will not count the island twice.
-As soon as you find a patch of lang without a sign, you can raise the count for the number of islands.
+As soon as you find a patch of land without a sign, you can raise the count for the number of islands.
+I chose as a sign a negative numbers, such that it is not confused with an unknown Island or water.
+The first encountered island gets -1, the second -2 ,...

 A separate recursive function detects all patches of land connected to a patch that you have discovered and thus constitute an Island.